 This viewing angle is bad, but is fairly typical for a TV with a VA panel.
 When sitting to the side of the TV and viewing it on an angle, blacks will look gray and colors will look washed out, though the brightness will stay fairly constant.

-The X900E black uniformity is good and is similar to last year Sony X930D.
+The X900E native black uniformity (whitout local dimming) is good and is similar to last year Sony X930D.
 Some clouding can be seen, especially near the corners, but with a standard deviation of 1.203, this is still a pretty good result.

 The performance of this TV is excellent when displaying our gradient test image.
 Small imperfections can be noticed in the dark green and blue, but these are almost negligible.
 The TV can display gradients without any banding normally seen on an 8-bit panel and should provide excellent color reproduction, especially in sky scenes for HDR movies.

 Out of the box in the 'Custom' picture mode the calibration of the TV is excellent and could be used without any further adjustments.
 The white balance is slightly too warm, but even then the white balance dE is only 2.15 which is still a good score.
 The color accuracy is also good, with only the green tracking a bit worse than the other colors.

 Calibration of the X900E is very easy and fast to do with the provided 2 and 10 points white balance calibration.
 The white balance was quickly brought to a negligible 0.25 dE, and the gamma curve was flattened to track more closely to the 2.2 value.
 The color space dE was brought down a bit, but since there is no color space management on this TV, we could not bring it down further.
 In any case, with a dE of 1.97 it is still an excellent result that is well under our good value of a dE of 3.